rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 ## 1. Project Overview

-This project is a 2D platformer game inspired by classic games like Mario.
-The aim is to create a simple game where the player moves through a level, avoids enemies and collects coins.
+This project is a 2D platformer that draws inspiration from classic games like Mario.
+The goal is to develop a straightforward game in which the player advances through a level, avoids obstacles, and gathers coins.

-This project demonstrates the full software development process including planning, design, implementation and testing.
-The focus is mainly on building the core mechanics of a platformer such as movement, jumping and collision detection.
+The entire software development process—including planning, design, implementation, and testing—is illustrated in this project.
+The primary goal is to develop a platformer's fundamental mechanics, including movement, jumping, and collision detection.

 ---
 ## 2. Project Breakdown (SDLC)

 **Planning**
-Researching platformer games and deciding on features.
+Researched platformer games and decided on core features.

 **Design**
-Planning gameplay, characters, level layout and system structure.
+Planned player movement, level layout and game mechanics.

 **Development**
-Implementing the game features step by step.
+Implemented the game using Unity and C# scripts.

 **Testing**
-Checking the game works correctly and fixing bugs.
+Tested gameplay and fixed bugs such as collision issues.

-**Deployment / Demo**
+**Deployment**
-Preparing the final version for demonstration.
+Prepared the final version for submission.

 ---
-## 3. Game Concept / Story
+## 3. Game Concept

-The player controls a character that must travel through a platform level filled with obstacles and enemies.
-The aim is to reach the end of the level while collecting coins and avoiding hazards.
+The game is a side-scrolling platformer where the player must move from the start of the level to the end.
+The player must jump across platforms and avoid falling or hitting obstacles.

-The difficulty increases through enemy placement and platform positioning.
+The game is inspired by retro platform games but uses original assets and simple design.

 ---
 ## 4. Target Audience